-Youth Screening, Brief Intervention, and Referral to Treatment is an initiative by the National Council for Behavioral Health with funding from the Conrad N. Hilton Foundation to disseminate and support the advancement of SBIRT for youth within primary care practices.
+Youth Screening, Brief Intervention, and Referral to Treatment is an initiative by the National Council for Mental Wellbeing with funding from the Conrad N. Hilton Foundation to disseminate and support the advancement of SBIRT for youth within primary care practices.
 How do we do this?

 - Disseminate the Improving Adolescent Health: Facilitating Change for Excellence in SBIRT change package to a national primary care audience.

 - Provide training and technical assistance that facilitates the development of knowledge and skills among primary care practices and associations to improve access to youth SBIRT implementation support.

 - Advocate for policies that support and sustain youth SBIRT within primary care.